gloewing/studyStrap_Figures/Figure 5/README.md

 # Figure 5

-The R code to run the methods (and the respective outputs) for the raw covariates is in the folder:
+The R code to run the methods (and the respective outputs) for the raw covariates is in the folder: "~/Raw" For the derivative of the covariates is in the folder: "~/Diff"

 Within each of these folders are the following folders that each contain code and output for the corresponding algorithms.